Building Foundations for AI at Scale

 Leading through ambiguity to create order from chaos.

-Week 1-4: Discovery & Alignment
+Month 1-2: Discovery & Alignment

-Interviewed 25+ engineers and designers across teams.
+Interviewed 25+ ML engineers and designers across teams.
 Discovered deep mistrust between design and engineering.
 First design review was brutal - "This will slow us down by months."

-Week 5-8: Failed Prototype
+Month 3-4: Failed Prototype

-Week 9-16: Building Trust
+Month 5-8: Building Trust

-Week 17-24: Scaling Success
+Month 9-11: Scaling Success

-Week 25-44: Full Implementation
+Month 12-14: Full Implementation

 Rolled out across all 5 teams.
 Established design review process.
 Created self-service tools.
-Teams shipping 73% faster with better quality.
+Teams shipping 45% faster with better quality.

 The Transformation

-From chaos to coherence in 11 months.
+From chaos to coherence in 14 months.

 Before